Neural operators for solving nonlinear inverse problems: Priors for training of neural operators

 \subsection{Neural operators for linear operator regression}

 In this subsection, we assume that the operator $F$ in \autoref{eq:op} is linear.
-In order to learn the linear operator, we use a strategy developed in \cite{AspFriSch24_preprint}, which consists in orthonormalizing the centered training images $\x^{(\ell)}$, $\ell=1,\dots,\no$ (see \autoref{eq:S0}), with Gram-Schmidt and computing the according data.
-Gram-Schmidt requires that the training images $\x^{(\ell)}$, $\ell = 1,\dots,\no$, are linearly independent.
-Additionally, we require that the linear operator $F$ has a trivial null space.
+Later this will be a linearization of a nonlinear operator.
+In order to learn the linear finite dimensional operator $F_\no^\#$, we use a strategy developed in \cite{AspFriSch24_preprint}, which consists in orthonormalizing the centered training images $\x^{(\ell)}$, $\ell=1,\dots,\no$ (see \autoref{eq:S0}) with Gram-Schmidt and computing the according data.
+Gram-Schmidt requires that the training images $\x^{(\ell)}$, $\ell = 1,\ldots,\no$, are linearly independent, which we assume to hold.
+Additionally, we assume that the linear operator $F$ has a trivial nullspace.
 Consequently, the training data $\y^{(\ell)}$ are also linearly independent.
-More sophisticated algorithms have been investigated in \cite{HanSch25_preprint}.
-In particular, the techniques developed there do not require the assumptions that the training images are linearly independent and that $F$ has a trivial null space.
+More sophisticated algorithms have been investigated in \cite{HanSch26}.
+In particular, the techniques developed there do not require the assumptions that the training images $\x^{(\ell)}$, $\ell = 1,\ldots,\no$, are linearly independent and that $F$ has a trivial nullspace.